abstract-surfer/huntress-umbrella-logs/README.md

 * **Optionally filters** logs by a comma-separated list of category IDs.
 * Uses OAuth 2.0 for secure authentication with the Umbrella API.
 * Enriches logs by mapping Roaming Client IDs to their human-readable device names.
-* Transforms raw, nested JSON logs into a flat, easy-to-read format suitable for HEC ingestion.
+* Transforms raw, nested JSON logs into a flat, easy-to-read format suitable for searching in Huntress SIEM.
-* Groups log categories by type (e.g., ContentCategories, ApplicationCategories) for easier parsing in your SIEM.
 * Continuously runs on a configurable interval to pull new logs.
 * Includes an optional **Debug Mode** for verbose logging, toggleable via an environment variable.